Home...

 The Dart:- Start Position

-1. Lie on your front with small pillow under your forehead if you wish.
+1. Lie on your front with forehead to the mat.

-2. Arms at your sides with palms facing inward.
+2. Arms at your sides.
 Legs together and toes pointing.

 The Dart:- Action